PHP SDK quickstart

 */

-* to get rapid demo experiment results, generate random users.
-Each user is deterministically hashed into a variation.
+* To get rapid demo results, generate random users.
+Each user always sees the same variation unless you reconfigure the flag rule.

 */